Two-step homogeneous geodesics in some homogeneous Finsler manifolds: Introduction

 \section{\textbf{Introduction}}

-A connected Riemannian manifold $(M,h)$ such that its largest connected group of isometries $G$ acts transitively on $M$ is called a homogeneous Riemannian manifold.
-Let $o$ be an arbitrary point of $M$ and $H$ be the isotropy group at $o$.
-Then, $M$ is diffeomorphic to the homogeneous space $G/H$.
-In this case, there exists an $Ad(H)$-invariant decomposition $\frak{g}=\frak{m}\oplus\frak{h}$, where $\frak{g}$ and $\frak{h}$ are the Lie algebras of $G$ and $H$, respectively, and $\frak{m}$ is a linear subspace of $\frak{g}$.
-Although, in general, such a decomposition is not unique but, using the natural projection $\pi:G\longrightarrow G/H$, the tangent space $T_oM$ can be identified with the subspace $\frak{m}$.
-Let $\gamma(t)$ be a geodesic through the origin $o$ of $M=G/H$.
-It is called a homogeneous geodesic if there exists a nonzero vector $x\in\frak{g}$ such that

-In this case the nonzero vector $x$ is called a geodesic vector.
-In fact there exists a one-to-one correspondence between the set of geodesic vectors and the set of homogeneous geodesics through the origin $o$ (see \cite{Berestovskii-Nikonorov}, \cite{Kobayashi-Nomizu} and \cite{Kowalski-Szenthe}).
-Kowalski and Vanhecke showed that a vector $0\neq x\in\frak{g}$ is a geodesic vector if and only if, for any $z\in\frak{g}$,

-where $\langle,\rangle$ is the inner product induced on $\frak{g}$ by the Riemannian metric $h$, and the subscript $\frak{m}$ denotes the projection into $\frak{m}$ with respect to the decomposition $\frak{g}=\frak{m}\oplus\frak{h}$ (see proposition 2.1 of \cite{Kowalski-Vanhecke}).
+A homogeneous Riemannian manifold is defined as a connected Riemannian manifold $(M,h)$ where the largest connected group of isometries $G$ acts transitively on $M$.
+Such a manifold can be represented as the homogeneous space $G/H$, where $o$ is an arbitrary point of $M$ and $H$ is the isotropy group at $o$.
+There exists an $Ad(H)$-invariant decomposition $\mathfrak {g}=\mathfrak{m}\oplus\mathfrak{h}$, where $\mathfrak{g}$ and $\mathfrak{h}$ are the Lie algebras of $G$ and $H$, respectively, and $\mathfrak{m}$ is a linear subspace of $\mathfrak{g}$.
+The tangent space $T_oM$ can be identified with the subspace $\mathfrak{m}$ using the natural projection $\pi: G\longrightarrow G/H$.
+A geodesic $\gamma(t)$ through the origin $o$ of $M=G/H$ is called a homogeneous geodesic if there exists a nonzero vector $x\in\mathfrak{g}$ such that $\gamma(t)=\pi (\exp(tx))$ for $t\in\mathbb{R}$.
+The nonzero vector $x$ is referred to as a geodesic vector.
+There is a one-to-one correspondence between the set of geodesic vectors and the set of homogeneous geodesics through the origin $o$ (see \cite{Berestovskii-Nikonorov}, \cite{Kobayashi-Nomizu} and \cite{Kowalski-Szenthe}).
+Kowalski and Vanhecke established that a vector $0\neq x\in\mathfrak{g}$ is a geodesic vector if and only if $\langle x_\mathfrak{m},[x,z]_\mathfrak{m}\rangle=0$ for any $z\in\mathfrak{g}$, where $\langle,\rangle$ is the inner product induced by the Riemannian metric $h$, and the subscript $\mathfrak{m}$ denotes the projection into $\mathfrak{m}$ with respect to the decomposition $\mathfrak{g}=\mathfrak{m}\oplus\mathfrak{h}$ (see proposition 2.1 of \cite{Kowalski-Vanhecke}).
 In \cite{Kowalski-Szenthe}, Kowalski and Szenthe showed that every homogeneous Riemannian manifold admits a homogeneous geodesic through any point $o\in M$.
-This result generalized to the case of pseudo-Riemannian manifolds by Dusek in \cite{Dusek1}.
+This result is generalized to the case of pseudo-Riemannian manifolds by Dusek in \cite{Dusek1}.
 Yan and Deng generalized the result to Randers metrics \cite{Yan-Deng1}.
 Dusek proved the same result for odd-dimensional Finsler metrics \cite{Dusek2, Dusek3}.
 Yan and Huang proved the result in general regular Finsler spaces \cite{Yan-Huang}.
-The result generalized to a special type of non-regular Finsler metrics (Kropina metric) by the authors (see \cite{Hosseini-Salimi Moghaddam}).
+The result is generalized to a special type of non-regular Finsler metrics (Kropina metric) by the authors (see \cite{Hosseini-Salimi Moghaddam}).

 In \cite{Arvanitoyeorgos-Panagiotis Souris}, Arvanitoyeorgos and Panagiotis Souris studied a generalization of the concept of homogeneous geodesic, of the form